Magnus Nordborg

 Magnus Nordborg is a biologist specialising in population genetics.
-He is the scientific director of the Gregor Mendel Institute of the Austrian Academy of Sciences, located at the Vienna Biocenter.
+He is senior group leader at the Gregor Mendel Institute of the Austrian Academy of Sciences, located at the Vienna Biocenter.

 Awards and honours

 In 2003, Nordborg received the Sloan Research Fellowship.

 He was elected a fellow of the American Association for the Advancement of Science in 2010.
 In 2015, he was elected a member of the European Molecular Biology Organization.

 Since 2013, he is a corresponding member of the Austrian Academy of Sciences.